AvantaDesign/avanta-coinmaster/IMPLEMENTATION_PLAN_V4.md

 This document outlines the development plan for enhancing the Avanta Finance application.
 The plan is divided into phases to be implemented by a coding agent in separate sessions.

-## Phase 1: Core Functionality Refinement and Dashboard Consolidation
+## Phase 1: Core Functionality Refinement and Dashboard Consolidation ✅ COMPLETED

 **Goal:** Refine existing features to align with user requirements and consolidate the main dashboard for a more streamlined user experience.

-**Tasks:**
+**Status:** ✅ **COMPLETED** (Commit: 90c8b23 - "Phase 1: Dashboard consolidation and fiscal enhancements complete")

+**Tasks Completed:**

-1.  **Analyze Existing Dashboards:**
+1.  ✅ **Analyze Existing Dashboards:**
-    *   Review the code for `AdminDashboard.jsx`, `FinancialDashboard.jsx`, and `CustomizableDashboard.jsx`.
+    *   Reviewed the code for `AdminDashboard.jsx`, `FinancialDashboard.jsx`, and `CustomizableDashboard.jsx`.
-    *   Identify the widgets and data displayed in each.
+    *   Identified the widgets and data displayed in each.

-2.  **Consolidate the Main Dashboard:**
+2.  ✅ **Consolidate the Main Dashboard:**
-    *   Modify `FinancialDashboard.jsx` to be the primary dashboard.
+    *   Modified `FinancialDashboard.jsx` to be the primary dashboard.
-    *   Integrate essential summaries from other dashboards into `FinancialDashboard.jsx`, including:
+    *   Integrated essential summaries from other dashboards into `FinancialDashboard.jsx`, including:
         *   Account balances (`AccountBreakdown.jsx`)
         *   Budget summary (`BudgetSummaryWidget.jsx`)
         *   Upcoming payments (`UpcomingPayments.jsx`)
         *   A new summary for Accounts Payable and Receivable.
-    *   Deprecate or refactor `AdminDashboard.jsx` and `CustomizableDashboard.jsx` as necessary.
+    *   Deprecated and removed `CustomizableDashboard.jsx` (deleted in commit 90c8b23).

-3.  **Enhance Fiscal Compliance:**
+3.  ✅ **Enhance Fiscal Compliance:**
-    *   Review and update the logic in `fiscal.js` and `FiscalCalculator.jsx` to ensure it correctly handles tax calculations for a "persona física con actividad empresarial" in Mexico.
+    *   Reviewed and updated the logic in `fiscal.js` and `FiscalCalculator.jsx` to ensure it correctly handles tax calculations for a "persona física con actividad empresarial" in Mexico.
-    *   Add options for different tax regimes if not already present.
+    *   Added options for different tax regimes.

-4.  **Improve Upcoming Payments:**
+4.  ✅ **Improve Upcoming Payments:**
-    *   Enhance `UpcomingPayments.jsx` to better distinguish between different types of upcoming payments (e.g., one-time vs. recurring).
+    *   Enhanced `UpcomingPayments.jsx` to better distinguish between different types of upcoming payments (e.g., one-time vs. recurring).

-## Phase 2: Recurring Payments and Operational Costs Module
+## Phase 2: Recurring Payments and Operational Costs Module 🚧 IN PROGRESS

 **Goal:** Implement dedicated dashboards for managing recurring payments and operational costs, and integrate them with the core financial system.

+**Status:** 🚧 **CURRENT PHASE** - Ready for implementation

 **Tasks:**